EsriPS/vr-unity-tutorials/VR Project (URP)/Walkthroughs/Scene-3.md

 * Management - This Game Object has a Script Component (StateManager.cs) attached.
 Take a moment to review this script.
 * ArcGISMap - We have a new Game Object that is acting as a "parent" to the XR rig set up in the previous Scene.
 * RightHand Contoller (XR Ray Interactor) - Force Grab was turned off to give us a different experience when grabbing a building.
+* Elevation Controller - New Input Action to handle moving up/down using the right controller.

 ## Walkthrough